- How can I manage my increased risk of breast cancer?

 Risk-reducing surgery - bilateral mastectomy (removal of both of your breasts)

-For women with a BRCA gene mutation, having surgery to remove both your breasts will greatly reduce your risk of developing breast cancer, but cannot guarantee completely that you will not develop breast cancer.
-You will be offered the option of having reconstructive surgery to rebuild your breasts using implants and/or tissue from another part of your body.
-This may be carried out at the same time as your operation, or it may be done at another time as a separate surgery.
+For women with a BRCA gene mutation, having surgery to remove both your breasts may be an option to greatly reduce your risk of developing breast cancer.
+Your medical team may recommend that you don’t have this surgery until after you have recovered from your ovarian cancer treatment.
+Risk-reducing breast surgery cannot guarantee that you will not develop breast cancer, but the risk afterwards is small enough that breast screening is not needed.
+Most women are offered the option of having reconstructive surgery to rebuild both breasts using implants and/or tissue from another part of your body.
+This may be carried out at the same time as the natural breast tissue is removed, or it may be done at another time as a separate surgery.

 “As I’m still dealing with the aftermath of cancer treatment, the counsellors and clinical team have agreed to discuss preventative surgery in a few more months as I feel I need to take a breath.
 I think I will have it, but haven’t decided about reconstructive surgery – I have an appointment with the plastic surgeon to help me decide.”
 Berni